The Milford Track — Preparing for an Unforgettable Journey

 Clothing for Unpredictable Weather

-The classic hiking layering system uses three main layers for adaptable comfort: a base layer to wick sweat, a mid-layer (fleece or light down jacket) for warmth and insulation, and an outer shell (waterproof/windproof) to protect from elements, allowing you to add or remove layers to match changing weather and exertion levels.
-This system keeps you comfortable and warm by managing moisture and regulating temperature efficiently, a key strategy for hiking in varied conditions.
-In persistent rain, it is likely you'll end up getting damp inside your waterproofs so comfort and quick-drying are key.
+The classic hiking layering system uses three main layers for adaptable comfort: a base layer to wick sweat, a mid-layer (fleece or light down jacket) for warmth and insulation, and an outer shell (waterproof/windproof) to protect from the elements.
+This setup allows you to easily add or remove layers to match changing weather conditions and exertion levels.
+It keeps you comfortable and warm by managing moisture and regulating temperature efficiently.
+In persistent rain, it is highly likely you will end up getting damp inside your waterproofs anyway, making core comfort and quick-drying capabilities key.

 My system consisted of a couple of synthetic base layers (Montane Dart and MacPac Trail base layers), a fleece jacket (Arc'teryx Delta), an ultralight windproof jacket (Arc'teryx Squamish), a waterproof shell (Mountain Equipment Tupilak), and a lightweight synthetic insulation layer (Montane Fireball Lite).

-For legwear, I carried a pair of shorts (Montane Dynamic Lite), soft-shell trousers (Mountain Equipment Ibex), and waterproof over trousers (Montane Cetus).
+For legwear, I carried a pair of shorts (Montane Dynamic Lite), soft-shell trousers (Mountain Equipment Ibex), and waterproof over-trousers (Montane Cetus).
 I also packed fleece leggings to wear underneath the waterproofs on days forecast to be relentlessly wet.
-I find this setup far more comfortable than wearing waterproof trousers over regular pants.
-Of all the things I packed, the soft-shell trousers were the only item I did not use.
-Below is a summary of my gear, excluding water, food and electronics.
+I find this setup far more comfortable than wearing waterproof trousers.

 Footwear

-My personal choice of footwear for the Milford Track were the non-waterproof Scarpa Rapid XT, a leather approach shoe intended for summer hiking.
-They are super comfortable, very grippy and dry relatively quickly.
+My personal choice of footwear for the Milford Track were the non-waterproof (Scarpa Rapid XT), a leather approach shoe intended for summer hiking.
+They are comfortable, very grippy and dry relatively quickly.

 The Lodges